Documentary featuring Okanagan men to have first Kelowna screening - Kelowna News

 The centuries-old path has attracted countless pilgrims from around the world, including many from the Okanagan, and the film screening Friday at Trinity Church will also serve as a local gathering of those who have taken the journey or are thinking of doing so.

 The screening is being organized by the Kelowna chapter of the Canadian Company of Pilgrims, a group whose purpose is to support those who have walked or are planning to walk the Camino.
-Net proceeds from the event will go to support a non-for-profit hotel in Spain on the trail that provides food, shelter and support to pilgrims at a minimal cost.
+Net proceeds from the event will go to support a non-profit hostel in Spain on the trail that provides food, shelter and support to pilgrims at a minimal cost.

 While the film has been shown numerous times in other communities and has captured awards over the years, there has never been a screening held in Kelowna.